 Urban Forest Management Plan

-View the draft Urban Forest Management Plan (PDF)
+View the Urban Forest Management Plan (PDF).

 View larger mapWest Vancouver’s urban forest includes all trees, vegetation, and soil found within parks, along streets, in surrounding forests, and on private property.
 The urban forest is an asset that provides many important benefits for the health and livability of our community, but it continues to be impacted by climate change and development activities.